PrakharSrivastav/apache-camel-kafka/README.md

 - All the Kafka consumers and producers require custom serializer and deserializer.
 The model includes the deserializer and serilaizer classes.

 utils.kafka contains a simple builder class for setting KafkaEndpointUri.

+There are certain improvements that could be made.
+For example
+- Application configuration could be managed using typesafe.config libraries
+-